Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 |NOVEMBER 8, 2012.
 College of Staten Island Faculty Senate demands moratorium on Pathways.

-On Thursday, November 8, the Faculty Senate of the College of Staten Island passed a resolution holding that it would “not compromise academic rigor and quality of curricula at CSI.”
-The resolution says that the “majority of full time faculty, department chairs, and members of the faculty governance and related committees continue to oppose Pathways” and calls for a “moratorium on all matters related to Pathways implementation.”
+On Thursday, November 8, 2012, the Faculty Senate of the College of Staten Island passed a resolution holding that it would “not compromise academic rigor and quality of curricula at CSI.”
+The resolution stated that the “majority of full time faculty, department chairs, and members of the faculty governance and related committees continue to oppose Pathways” and called for a “moratorium on all matters related to Pathways implementation.”

 The Political Science Club at Bronx Community College sponsored a forum on Pathways on Wed., Nov.
 7 to examine the impact Pathways will have on students.
 One hundred students attended the event, which featured reports from a student, two department chairs and the BCC dean of student success, followed by a question and answer session.